 Within the last century, global child mortality rates have decreased from around 25% to just 2.9%.
 The steepest decline has been within the last 50 years.

 Advances in natal healthcare and surgical safety mean that though people in developed countries are having fewer children, more of those children are growing up to live full lives and start families of their own.

 Lack of education in developing countries has resulted in a poor understanding of family planning and the continuation of traditional beliefs like the perception that many offspring are a sign of wealth.

 In many African countries, children are viewed as potential workers who can contribute to the family’s needs, incentivizing larger family units.

 Effects of Overpopulation on the Environment

 Overpopulation and overconsumption are closely linked to negative environmental outcomes.

 There is now no part of the earth that is not affected in some negative way by human activities.
 This is magnified by the ever-growing demands our ever-growing population places on the planet.

-Increased human population sizes and increased demand for natural resources has led to severe negative impacts, including:
+Increased human population sizes and increased demand for natural resources have led to severe negative impacts.

 - Habitat loss and deforestation